stripe-archive/stripe-payments-demo/server/node/README.md

 Please copy the webhook signing secret (`whsec_xxx`) to your `.env` file.

+In a separate terminal window, start the local server:

+    npm run start

 Lastly, you will see the ngrok URL to serve our app via HTTPS.
 For example:

     https://<example>.ngrok.io

 Use this URL in your browser to start the demo.

-To start the demo without local webhook forwarding run `npm run start` instead.
-This command is also used if you deploy this demo to [Glitch](https://glitch.com/) or

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)